A relation between Dieudonne displays and crystalline Dieudonne theory: Breuil-Kisin modules

-\begin{Cor} If the equivalent conditions of Proposition \ref{Pr-varkappa-image} hold, there is an equivalence of exact categories between commutative finite flat group schemes of $p$-power order over $R$ and Breuil modules relative to $\FS\to R$. \end{Cor}
+\begin{Cor} If the equivalent conditions of Proposition \ref{Pr-varkappa-image} hold, there is an equivalence of exact categories between commutative finite locally free group schemes of $p$-power order over $R$ and Breuil modules relative to $\FS\to R$. \end{Cor}

 \begin{proof} This is analogous to \cite[Theorem 8.5]{Lau-Frames}. \end{proof}

 \begin{Example} Let $R=W(k)$ and $\FS=W(k)[[t]]$ with $\sigma(t)=t^p$.
 Define $\FS\to R$ by $t\mapsto p$, thus $E=p-t$.
 We have $\varkappa(E)=p-[p]$ and thus $u=v^{-1}(p-[p])$.
 Assume that $p=2$.
 Then $u=u_0$, and $\BBB\to\DDD_R$ is a strict frame homomorphism.
 This example has motivated the definition of Dieudonn\'e displays for $p=2$. \end{Example}